pankso/mpl123/README.md

 Features
 ========

-  * Play a single audio track :-)
-  * Play all tracks in a folder
+  * Random play of all tracks
-  * Listen to a playlist
+  * Play all tracks from a playlist
   * Listen to an online radio
+  * Edit configuration files

 Dependencies
 ============